TheEarnest/Potential-Predictability/README.md

   * Should add a matlab script for ploting results of vertical section (mainly for MICOM)
   * add a global map of SST bias or RMSE
   * add Seasonal, 5-year pantad, decadal pantad results
+  * Sometime the model might write different number of variables when restart files were generated. (error handling is necessary)